ekamp/OS/Exam2StudyGuide.md

 #OS Exam 2 Study Guide

 ##Memory Management
+<b>Memory Manager</b> : Part of the OS that allocates resources to the processes

+<b>Program Loader</b> Loads a program into memory.

+<b>Symbol Table </b> Contains the special reserved names and functions when used with programs, such as the c or java language reserved functions.

+<b>Linker</b> Matches or finds symbols referenced by a combiled file

+<b>Static Linking</b> : All symbols are found by the linker and any resources are copied into the final executable file.
+<i>Disadvantages</i>
+- If the library updates then the exe is out of date
+- The size of the program file is much bigger

+<b>Dynamic Linking</b> : just in time linking, does not rely on a linker to put everything in an ex file.
+Symbols are defined when the program loads.
+The linker references a stub library to find the symbols.

+<b>Shared Libraries</b> : Adds code sharing into dynamic linking.
+First the stub function checks whether the needed library is already in memory, if not it loads it.

 <b>Single Partition Multiprogramming</b> : Allows only a single program to be loaded in memory at any given time.
 Shares its memory with the OS and nothing else.

+<b>Single Partition Monoprogramming</b> : Only allow a single program to be run at a time and only keep that program in memory.
+A small portion of memory was saved for the OS.

 <b>CPU Utilization</b> : Estimated percentage of time that the CPU is not idle.